bohrer-lab/ecodata-matlab/docs/user_guide/index.md

 - A file of movement track data in Movebank format (required) that can include additional columns.
 - 1 or 2 static and/or dynamic raster files (maps) in NetCDF-4 format (optional).
 These can be used as background layers for the animation, with the possibility to display one layer as a colormap and the other with contour lines.
-- Shapefiles with lines or polygons containing other vector data you want to display (optional).
+- Shapefiles with points, lines, or polygons containing other vector data you want to display (optional).
 For example, you could use this to include water bodies, roads or property lines.
 - A list of points to label on the map in .csv format (optional), with the option to restrict the display of the label to a range of dates.
 - In addition, you can display elevation contours using a stored digital elevation model (DEM) that does not require a user file.